9. TCP/IP Programming

 End Try

-' Create the read/write threads
+' create read/write threads

 Dim thReceive As New Thread(New ThreadStart(AddressOf New clientReceive(client).Run))